Diwali: Religious significance

 Diwali is commonly celebrated in the honour of Lakshmi, the goddess of wealth.

 The religious significance of Diwali varies regionally within India.

-One tradition links the festival to legends in the Hindu epic Ramayana, where Diwali is the day Rama, Sita, Lakshmana, and Hanuman reached Ayodhya after a period of 14 years in exile after Rama's army of good, defeated demon king Ravana's army of evil.
+One tradition links the festival to legends in the Hindu epic Ramayana, where Diwali is the day Rama, Sita, Lakshmana, and Hanuman reached Ayodhya after a period of 14 years in exile, following the defeat of the demon king Ravana and his army.”
 Throughout the epic, Rama's decisions were always in line with dharma (duty) and the Diwali festival serves as a reminder for followers of Hinduism to maintain their dharma in day-to-day life.

 Per another popular tradition, in the Dvapara Yuga period, Krishna, an avatar of Vishnu, killed the demon Narakasura, who was the evil king of Pragjyotishapura, near present-day Assam, and released 16000 girls held captive by Narakasura.
 Diwali was celebrated as a signifier of triumph of good over evil after Krishna's Victory over Narakasura.
 The day before Diwali is remembered as Naraka Chaturdashi, the day on which Narakasura was killed by Krishna.